4.9-Stars

 4. Are inspections required for new or upgraded electrical installations?

-Yes, most states require electrical installations over a certain size (e.g. domestic homes) to pass an inspection by an authorised tester before power can be connected.
+Yes, most states require electrical installations over a specific size (e.g. domestic homes) to pass an inspection by an authorised tester before power can be connected.
 This ensures compliance with Australian standards and safe installation practices.

-5. What record keeping is expected of electricians?
+5. What record-keeping is expected of electricians?

 Staying Informed and Updated

 Being a licensed electrician in Australia has well-defined regulations and standards that must be adhered to to carry out work safely and legally.
-Upholding rules around licensing, permitted work activities, safety practices, and record-keeping helps protect both electricians and consumers.
+Upholding rules around licensing, permitted work activities, safety practices, and record-keeping helps protect electricians and consumers.

 Related Articles